Choose Kindness From the Menu

 Here are some tips for you if you solicit gift points, time, or whatever from others.

 If you follow these simple admonitions you will do well.
-This all should be obvious, common sense, but, alas, some are deficient in their behaviors.
+This all should be obvious, common sense.

 Remember that we all have choices to make in our behaviors and in our philanthropic decisions.